NBISweden/development-guidelines/README.md

 commit that describes what the changes are and possibly even why they were necessary.

-The commit messages may be seen as meta-comments on the code that are incredibly helpful for anyone who wants to know how this piece of software is working, including colleagues (current and future) and external users.

 Each commit should ideally contain changes that are functionally connected/related.